na-stewart/EDCTheme/README.md

 WOPerms: Appplication does not request for permissions but cannot modify an a file within Program Files.

 ### Add
 Simply fill the fields with your desired color and click the add button.
-The time field can be set to either a 12 hour timestamp such as 3:00 PM or 15:00.
+The time field can be set to either a 12 hour timestamp such as 3:00 PM or a 24 hour timestamp such as 15:00.

 ### Update
 Select the theme you want to update, make changes within the desired field and click the update button.